Search

 The venturi bypass assembly is the critical piece of any chemical inductor system and essential to drawing in agrochemicals, AMS, crop oil, etc. into your final mix load.
 This assembly includes the venturi, bypass valve, and all appropriate plumbing fittings.
 When the bypass valve is closed water is forced through the venturi.
 Then the tank valve can be opened, and the contents of the inductor tank are drained by the suction from the venturi.

-When the bypass valve is open, water avoids the venturi and the flow rate is faster, but there is no suction to pull any intended mix liquids or chemicals from the tank.
+When the bypass valve is open, water avoids the venturi and the flow rate is faster, but there is no suction to pull any mix of liquids or chemicals from the tank.

 Inductor Tank